Nacef-rch/auto-scrape/README.md

 # 🚀 **Automation Workflow for Web Scraping**

 This project is an automation application inspired by platforms like **Zapier** and **n8n**, designed specifically for automating data scraping workflows from web applications.
-The primary goal of this project is to explore the concepts of automation algorithms and how workflows are executed, with a focus on data extraction and processing.
+The primary goal of this project is to explore the concepts of automation algorithms and how workflows are executed.

 ---